abbreviatedman/mongo-talk/README.md

 ## SQL vs NoSQL

+- SQL needs a schema predefined beforehand that must be followed
+- NoSQL doesn't need a schema (though it's a good idea!),
+- and you can easily change that schema--or insert data that doesn't follow it
+- no table joins
 - instead of tables and rows, collections of documents

+## Documents in MongoDB

+In Mongo (as in most NoSQL systems), you'll be using documents instead of rows of data.

 - Documents are JavaScript-object-like data called BSON (Binary JSON)

 ```javascript